Insider Hotel Booking Tips for Cannes Film Festival, MIDEM, and Cannes Lions

 If you try to book early, you’ll find it’s all generally booked up, because hotels hold the same rooms for the same clients year after year.
 It’s counter-intuitive, but you will have a better chance booking late, as the regular clients maybe skip a year and free up their room in a hotel that was previously sold out.
 Check Booking.com daily, as these pop up quick, and are grabbed just as quick!

-The hotels not only inflate their rates, but most impose a minimum of the entire festival, to profit to the max.
-So here’s an insider tip: if you can’t find any rooms for your preferred dates, plug in the entire period instead, and voila, rooms!
+The hotels not only inflate their rates, but most impose a minimum of the entire festival, in order to profit to the max.
+So here’s another insider tip: if you can’t find any rooms for your preferred dates, plug in the entire period instead, and voila, rooms!
 Now try the same hotel for one night less, to find their threshold.

 Click here to get a snapshot what’s available and for how much… and remember, many of the hotels and apartments can be split between several people, bringing them into the reasonable zone.